chrismbryant/anchor-vector-optimization/README.md

 In terms of the alien planet, our model searches for the location of home bases which best correspond with the observed scattering of friendly and hostile aliens across the planet, informed by the additional piece of intuition that two home bases are not likely to be very close together.

 With this theory in place, we can now implement the model and cost function relatively easily in Google's Python-based machine learning framework [TensorFlow](https://www.tensorflow.org/), and see what happens when we choose various hyperparameters (such as the number of anchors or the charge of each anchor).
 When we set up our model as a computation graph in TensorFlow, the partial derivatives of the cost function with respect to every parameter are automatically computed through [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
-This simplifies the model training process for us, since with a cost function and parameter partial derivatives we can use any pre-written optimization function (I've chosen the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer)) to search for the optimal parameters. [**Note:** In general, this optimization procedure is non-convex, so training may get stuck in local optima in our parameter space.
+This simplifies the model training process for us, since with a cost function and parameter partial derivatives we can use any pre-written optimization function (I've chosen the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer)) to search for the optimal parameters.
+In my analysis, I've performed an 80%/20% train/test split. [**Note:** In general, this optimization procedure is non-convex, so training may get stuck in local optima in our parameter space.
 In the current study, I have decided not to do a thorough complexity analysis since I do not want to compute the derivatives by hand right now.]

 #### 1 anchor